hannahlspencer/EventSwipe/README.md

 ####Other messages

 * __Already recorded__ - ID has already been entered and recorded
-* __Not booked__ - ID is not on the booking list and is not recorded in the attendees list
+* __Not booked__ - ID is not on the booking list and is not recorded in the attendees list.
+EventSwipe will also open a dialogue box asking you whether or not to let the attendee into the event.
+Selecting 'Yes' records the student number.
 * __Waiting list__ - ID is on the waiting list.
 EventSwipe will also open a dialogue box asking you whether or not to let the attendee into the event.
 Selecting 'Yes' records the student number and takes the student off the waiting list, 'No' keeps the student on the waiting list.

-To record an ID which was not on the booking list, you need to switch EventSwipe to 'record all mode' with the button in the top right.
+You can also record an ID which was not on the booking list by switching EventSwipe to 'record all mode' with the button in the top right.
 You can then enter a non-booked ID and record it.
 This mode is useful if you want to let in a batch of non-booked attendees in one go and can be used as a fall back to guarantee you record entry to your event, even if something goes wrong with your booking list.

 ###Saving the attendance list

-When you have finished recording entry to your event, hit 'save', choose a file name and location and EventSwipe will save the list of recorded IDs (along with the entry slot they were booked for, if applicable) as a text file.
-Each ID is separated by a line break, although it won't look like it when you open the file.
-You'll see this is the case if you open the list in a programme like Excel.
+When you have finished recording entry to your event, hit 'save', choose a file name and location and EventSwipe will save the list of recorded IDs (along with the entry slot they were booked for, if applicable) as a text file separated by line breaks.

-__Important:__ Do not close EventSwipe before saving your attendees list or you will lose all your attendance data.

 ---

 ##Future features

-###Buzzard

-*Expected release: January 2014*

-* Handle multiple text file encodings
-* Session logging (in case of application crashing or not saving attendance data)
-* Yes/no dialogue for non-booked attendees with keyboard shortcuts
-* Stronger visual cue when ID has been entered
-* Keyboard shortcut for booking mode toggling
-* Max capacity feature (for single slot events)
-* Exit confirmation (based on save flag)

 ###Condor

 *Expected release: October 2014*

+* Max capacity feature
 * Handle multiple booking file types (including .csv)
 * Counting mode
 * Entry slot dialogue to indicate that attendee is too late/early according to system time